-Consider the following tips to reach or maintain a healthy weight:
+Consider the following tips to maintain your overall health and promote fertility:

 - Get moving.
 Along with healthy eating, include moderate-intensity physical activity for at least 30 minutes a day on most days of the week.

 - Add in strength training to build muscle.
-Having more body fat than lean muscle mass is not good for fertility, since body fat affects hormone balance.
+Elevated levels of body fat can affect hormone balance, which impacts fertility.
 Weights and resistance bands are popular tools for strength training.
-Other activities that may strengthen muscles include some types of yoga and pilates, as well as activities such as gardening and yard work.
-Try to include strength building activities at least two times a week.
+Other activities that may strengthen muscles include some types of yoga and pilates, as well as activities that involve carrying heavy loads, such as gardening and yard work.
+Try to include muscle strengthening activities at least twice a week.

 - Make nutritious choices.
 Keep weight within a healthy range by following a healthful eating pattern.
 Include vegetables, fruits, whole grains, lean protein foods and low-fat or fat-free dairy on a daily basis.
-Limit your intake of added sugars from sweetened beverages, desserts and baked goods.
+Limit your intake of added sugars, including those from sweetened beverages, desserts and baked goods.